poseidon-framework/poseidon-framework.github.io/trident.md

 </details>

-It can be called with a lot of optional arguments
+It can be called with a lot of optional arguments:

 ```
 trident update -d ... -d ... \
   --poseidonVersion "X.X.X" \
-  --versionComponent Major/Minor/Patch \
+  --packageVersion Major|Minor|Patch \
-  --noChecksumUpdate
+  --logText "short description of the update"
+  --checksumAll
   --ignoreGeno
   --newContributors "[Firstname Lastname](Email address);..."
-  --logText "short description of the update"
-  --force
 ```

-By default `update` will not edit a package's POSEIDON.yml file, even when arguments like `--versionComponent`, `--newContributors` or `--logText` are explicitly set.
-This default exists to run the function on a large set of packages where only few of them were edited and need an active update.
-A package will only be modified by `update` if either

-- any of the files with checksums (e.g. the genotype data) in it were modified,
-- the `--poseidonVersion` argument differs from the `poseidonVersion` in the package's POSEIDON.yml file
-- or the `--force` flag was set in `update`.

-If any of these applies to a package in the search directory (`--baseDir`/`-d`), it will be updated.
-This includes the following steps:
+These arguments determine which fields of the POSEIDON.yml file should be modified.

-- If `--poseidonVersion` is different from the `poseidonVersion` field in the package, then that will be updated.
+- `--poseidonVersion` allows a simple change of the `poseidonVersion` field in the POSEIDON.yml file.
-- The `packageVersion` will be incremented.
-If `--versionComponent` is not set, then it falls back to `Patch`, so a change in the last position of the three digit version number. `Minor` increments the middle, and `Major` the first position (see [semantic versioning](https://semver.org)).
-- The `lastModified` field will be updated to the current day (based on your computer's system time).
-- The contributors in `--newContributors` will be added to the `contributor` field if they're not there already.
-- If any checksums changed, then they will be updated.
-If certain checksums are not set yet, then they will be added.
-The checksum update can be skipped with `--noChecksumUpdate` or partially skipped for the genotype data with `--ignoreGeno`.
-- The CHANGELOG.md file will be updated with a new row for the new version and the text in `--logText` (default: "not specified"), which will be appended as the first line of the file.
-If no CHANGELOG.md file exists, then it will be created and referenced in the POSEIDON.yml file.
+- `--packageVersion` increments the package version number in the first, the second or the third position.
+It can optionally be called with `--logText`, which appends an entry to the CHANGELOG file for the respecitve package version update. `--logText` also creates a new CHANGELOG file if it does not exist yet.
+- `--checksumGeno`, `--checksumJanno`, `--checksumSSF` and `--checksumBib` add or modify the respective checksum fields in the POSEIDON.yml file. `--checksumAll` is a wrapper to call all of them at once.
+- `--newContributors` adds new contributors.

-:heavy_exclamation_mark: As `update` reads and rewrites POSEIDON.yml files, it may change their inner order, layout or even content (e.g. if they have fields which are not in the [Poseidon package definition](https://github.com/poseidon-framework/poseidon-schema)).
-Create a backup of the POSEIDON.yml file before running `update` if you are uncertain.
+:warning: As `rectify` reads and rewrites POSEIDON.yml files, it may change their inner order, layout or even content (e.g. if they have fields which are not in the [POSEIDON.yml definition](standard)).
+Create a backup of the POSEIDON.yml file before running `rectify` if you are uncertain if this might affect you negatively.

 ### Inspection commands